 We all want the best bang for our buck after all.

-In terms of consumer level cappuccino makers the price range fluctuates anywhere between $100-$2000 dollars.
-You can find even more expensive cappuccino machines but they cater to the prosumer market.
+In terms of consumer level espresso machines the price range fluctuates anywhere between $100-$2000 dollars.
+You can find even more expensive espresso cappuccino machines but they cater to the prosumer market.

 The main thing that influences the cost of a cappuccino machine is their boiler type, build quality, and technical features.
 The better machine the more expensive it is.
 So this is a task of compromise – i.e. balancing what you want within your budget.